-AEOI is a process for exchange of information (developed by Organisation for Economic Cooperation and Development (OECD)) which requires a country to obtain financial information (such as depository account, custodial account and equity interest) from their financial institutions and exchange that financial information automatically on annual basis to treaty partners.
+AEOI is a process for exchange of information which requires a country to obtain financial information (such as depository account, custodial account and equity interest) from their financial institutions and exchange that financial information automatically on annual basis to treaty partners.
 The objective of AEOI is to detect and deter any tax evasion by taxpayers through the use of offshore bank accounts.

 For more detail regarding the CRS please click OECD's website links as follows:

 AEOI CRS Legislations in Brunei Darussalam

 Legislation that governed the AEOI CRS in Brunei Darussalam enforced on 29th June 2017 are as follows:

 All reportable Financial Institutions are required to register with Revenue Division, Ministry of Finance and Economy before 31 May every year to gain access to Brunei Darussalam AEOI Portal which will allow the reportable Financial Institutions to report reportable accounts to the Collector of Income Tax Act.

 To determine whether your entity is a reportable Financial Institution under CRS AEOI, kindly complete the CRS Entity self-review classification toolkit here.